 |EXPLORE THE COLLEGE||FUTURE STUDENTS||CURRENT STUDENTS||FACULTY & STAFF||ALUMNI / FRIENDS||CENTERS & INSTITUTES|

-Faculty members engage with PhD students to create a learning environment that is accessible as well as noteworthy.
-We see you as our colleagues and we strive to mentor you and support your development as an emerging nurse scholar.
+Faculty members engage with PhD students to create a learning environment that is accessible as well as supportive.
+We see you as our colleagues, and we strive to support your development as emerging nurse scholars and future leaders.
 At the same time, you challenge us to consider our ideas, shaping our ongoing growth as more senior scholars in the discipline of Nursing.
 As a graduate of this PhD program, you will be an expert in the Caring science that underpins our discipline; you will carry the thread of Caring science into your own research; and, you will have command of foundational research knowledge with experience essential for beginning on your path as an accomplished nurse scientist.
 We look forward to working with you.

 If you are interested in our PhD Program, please know that you can be a full or part-time student, that there is financial support for full time students, our core courses are most often on weekends (once a month during each semester with cyberspace interaction between face-to-face classes) and we are here to help you.
 The Office for Nursing Research, Scholarship, and PhD studies is located in Suite 215 at the College of Nursing.
 Please stop by to see us!

 Research Focus Areas